Electronic Smoking Devices (e-cigarettes, hookah pens, etc.)

 As of November 2013, E-cigarettes do not fall under the same advertising restrictions as other tobacco products, and the companies have recreated the old product marketing strategies of using celebrity endorsements, cartoon characters, and flavors that appeal to kids such as chocolate and gummy bears.
 FDA regulations, that are yet to be written, may address this issue.
 Read a November 11, 2013 USA Today artice about e-cigarette advertising.

 GASP's white paper documents the health concerns related to e-cigarette use and exposure, along with jurisdictions that regulate e-cigarettes by banning their use in public places and workplaces, banning their sales to minors and requiring licenses or permits to sell e-cigarettes.
 Our white paper is continually updated with new studies and jurisdictions passing laws to restrict e-cigarette use and sales.

-This New Jersey state law which protects nonsmokers was a culmination of local and county efforts, beginning in October 2009 when the Bergen County Board of Chosen Freeholders passed a resolution to ban the use of e-cigarettes in county buildings and at county parks.
+The 2010 New Jersey state law restricting the use of electronic smoking devices was a culmination of local and county efforts.
+In October 2009, the Bergen County Board of Chosen Freeholders passed a resolution to ban the use of e-cigarettes in county buildings and at county parks.
 In November 23, 2009 the Paramus Board of Health passed their ordinance restricting e-cigarette use in public places and workplaces, effective December 1, 2009.

 Read about the FDA's lawsuit against several e-cigarette companies on page 9 of the GASP White Paper.
 As of April 25, 2011, the FDA has decided not to appeal the federal court decision.
 Rather, the FDA will consider whether to issue a guidance or regulation on the "therapeutic" claims that some e-cigarette companies claim their products help smokers quit smoking cigarettes.
 Only FDA-approved smoking cessation products can make "therapeutic" claims as a smoking cessation aid.